HL7/davinci-dtr/src/pagecontent/specification__behaviors__questionnaire_evaluation.md

 The same conceptual approach is shared with FHIR R4 however, the extensions change slightly between versions.
 Instead of using the `cqf-expression` extension, the `cqif-calculatedValue` extension should be used.

 ### Generation of QuestionnaireResponse
-The DTR application is responsible for iterating through all of the `Questionnaire.item` elements and checking the `cqf-expression` when using FHIR R4 or `cqif-calculatedValue` when using FHIR STU3, for values to populate a QuestionnaireResponse.
+The Documentation Templates and Rules (DTR) application is responsible for iterating through all of the `Questionnaire.item` elements and checking the `cqf-expression` when using FHIR R4 or `cqif-calculatedValue` when using FHIR STU3, for values to populate a QuestionnaireResponse.
 The DTR application SHALL create a QuestionnaireResponse resource.
 For each `Questionnaire.item`, there SHALL be a corresponding `QuestionnaireResponse.item`.
 When the `cqf-expression` or `cqif-calculatedValue` is not `null`, the value of the expression SHALL be used as the answer in the QuestionnaireResponse.
 The following JSON fragment shows an example representation of `item` in the QuestionnaireResponse based on the example above.

 ```
 {